Doing Business in Brazil

 Law 9.279/96 grants to the author the right to a registration of an industrial design that affords ownership over the “ornamental plastic form of an object” that provides “a new visual result and unique in its external configuration and that may be used as a type of industrial manufacturing”.

-The registrations of industrial designs are issued without an examination on the merits therefore, in a few months (in average 6 to 12 months) as of the filing of the application and are valid for 25 years, at maximum.
+The registrations of industrial designs are issued without an examination on the merits therefore, in a few months (in average 3 to 6 months) as of the filing of the application and are valid for 25 years, at maximum.

 Upon the issuance of the industrial design registration, the owner may immediately enforce its rights, inclusively to take court action against any violators.
 However, considering that the registration is granted without a formal analysis, it is advisable to, following the grant of the registration, to request the INPI to formally analyze it.
 After obtaining a favorable opinion issued after the formal analysis is completed (in approximately 1 to 2 months), the owner’s position in regard to third parties is strengthened considerably.